 How to prevent future flooding

-After things have gotten back to normal for you and your family, you’ll want to take some steps to avoid future flooding of your basement.
+After things have gotten back to normal for you and your family, you’ll want to take some steps to avoid future basement floods.
 Here are some things you can do to protect yourself and your home:

 Not all home insurance policies cover flooding damage, but it is something that you can ask your insurance company about.
 It might be worth the extra money to have peace of mind.